ffissore/geoip-rs/README.md

 geoip-rs is a geoip service: it provides geographical information about the calling or the specified IP address.
 It supports both IPV4 and IPV6.

-When called with no query params, it resolves the calling IP address.
+* When called with no query params, it resolves the calling IP address.
 For example: https://api.geoip.rs

-When called with the `ip` query param, it resolves the specified IP address.
+* When called with the `ip` query param, it resolves the specified IP address.
 For example: https://api.geoip.rs/?ip=216.58.205.132

   If the provided IP address is invalid, it falls back to the calling IP address.

+* When called with the `callback` query param, it returns a JSONP response, with the json wrapped by the specified callback.
+For example: https://api.geoip.rs/?ip=216.58.205.132&callback=my_function

-By default, responses will be in english.
+* By default, responses will be in english.
 An optional `lang` query param can be provided: if a translation is available, returned data will be in that language.
 Current list includes: `de`, `en`, `es`, `fr`, `ja`, `pt-BR`, `ru`, `zh-CH`.
+For example: https://api.geoip.rs/?ip=216.58.205.132&lang=ja

 ### Example response